 When I was a teenager, I drove a lot of old cars because I couldn’t afford a new one.
 I also did most of the work on them to try to save money.
-Early on, I learned a valuable lesson when it comes to repairs.
+Early on, I learned a valuable lesson when it came to repairs.
 Always start diagnosing a problem by checking the inexpensive things first.
 Could it be a faulty spark plug or spark plug wire?
 Could it be a small fracture in the distributor cap?
 (Remember when cars actually had those?)
 Perhaps the brake fluid was low.
-If your reading this article, you may not even know what these things are.
+If you read this article, you may not even know what these things are.
 The point is that the problem may have been caused by something that is very inexpensive to fix, at least initially.
 I also learned that if I didn’t fix the small things when they broke, the small repair would usually lead to larger ones.

-When I appraise a home with gutters that are damaged or clogged, I almost always see dampness in the basement.
+When I appraise a home with gutters that are damaged or clogged, I almost always see the dampness in the basement.
 The photos in this article were taken by me.
 It is a home I appraised this week.
 On the front and back sides of the home, the gutters and downspouts were damaged in some areas and missing in others.

-When gutters and downspouts are clogged or damaged, rain water can run directly into the basement through porous spots in the wall.
+When gutters and downspouts are clogged or damaged, rainwater can run directly into the basement through porous spots in the wall.
 Here is a picture of what it might look like.

 Excessive moisture can lead to an even more dangerous and costly repair, namely, mold growth.
 The picture below is of the same home.
 This is what can happen when there is excessive moisture in a basement.
 My wife scolded me for not wearing a respirator when I went in, and rightly so.
 I could actually smell the growth from the outside.
 I should have worn my mask.
 (A good reminder to carry the appropriate type of respirator in our vehicles if there is a chance that we might encounter this type of thing)

 I might add that most real estate appraisers, including myself, are not qualified to actually identify this as mold.
 Only a qualified professional can, as a professional, identify this as mold.
-So in my reports I call this a “mold-like growth”.
+So in my reports, I call this a “mold-like growth”.
 An indoor hygienist or other qualified professional would be needed to officially identify this growth.
 But if I was a betting man, I would say that this is mold.
-I am sure that you would to.
+I am sure that you would too.
 This point is just a technicality.
 I am planning on writing an article on mold soon.
 Stay tuned.

-Cleaning and/or repairing gutters is a relatively inexpensive repair that can save a lot of money and help a home owner to avoid a much more costly repair, or repairs, later.
+Cleaning and/or repairing gutters is a relatively inexpensive repair that can save a lot of money and help a homeowner to avoid a much more costly repair or repairs, later.